ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 ## Transformers

 ATTX transformers create new data.
-New data can be metadata about the datasets or data that is generated through somekind of processing, such as linking, reasoning or transformation.
+New data can be metadata about the datasets or data that is generated through some type of processing, such as linking, reasoning or transformation.

 ### Describe External Data source

 This DPU is used to input simple metadata about the data source that is being used as the basis of internal data set.
-The main difference between internal data set and external data source, is that latter **must** contain somekind of indication of license.
+The main difference between internal data set and external data source, is that latter **must** contain some type of indication of license.
 Same licensing information is then attached to any derived dataset from this data source.

 Configuration:
 - Name *